 Shortly after the September 11, 2001 attacks, a flag was gifted to my brother Christopher Heisler by the Texas House of Representatives.
 Like many Americans, Heisler felt compelled to take action during a horrific time for the United States, and with this Flag in tow, he set out for Ground Zero.
 Along the way, Heisler helped to organize one of the longest police motorcades in the history of the United States, bound for Ground Zero bringing many tokens of support together with other agencies, to our nation's Heroes.

-Since September 2001, the United States Honor Flag has traveled over seven million miles, the Flag flew aboard Space Shuttle Atlantis on NASA's final Shuttle Mission in 2011.
-The Flag has flown over Ground Zero, State Capitols, the Pentagon, Presidential Libraries, State and National Memorials, and attended funerals and tributes for America's fallen heroes killed in the line of duty.
+Since September 2001, the United States Honor Flag has traveled over millions of miles, the Flag flew aboard Space Shuttle Atlantis on NASA's final Shuttle Mission in 2011.
+The Flag has flown over Ground Zero, State Capitals, the Pentagon, Presidential Libraries, State and National Memorials, and regularly attends funerals and tributes for America's fallen heroes killed in the line of duty.

 The Flag as become a national treasure to millions of people, honoring thousands of police officers, firefighters, first responders and those serving on active combat duty in the military who made the ultimate sacrifice in service to our communities and country.
 The Flag has become a symbol of Honor, rich in history, inspiring a renewed spirit of American patriotism as it has paid tribute to those who have answered the call of duty and gone before us, forever remembered.